 I grew up with the idea that I had to be a good child, a successful student, a trusted member of my community.
-But it never seemed to be enough.
-I felt under constant pressure to improve, to get to the top, to cope with the mutations, challenges, or threats of the jungle called life.
-I studied economics, then law, then psychology, at graduate and postgraduate levels.
-I was trained, like everyone else in my generation, to become a highly rated human resource.
-But my inner resources, especially my creativity, pushed me in other directions.
+But ticking those boxes was not enough.
+I was under constant pressure to improve, to reinvent myself, to cope with the mutations, challenges, or threats of the jungle called life.
+I studied economics, then law, then psychology.
+I was trained, like many others in my generation, to become a highly rated human resource.
+Meanwhile, my inner resources, especially my creativity, pushed me in a different direction.

 Sadly, this moment coincides with a generalized crisis – one that threatens to plunge us all into an ocean of uncertainty.
-What will we choose – to stay chained in fears and calculations, ignoring the voice of the soul, or to walk boldly into a reality of our own making – I still don’t know, but I hope this time we will all make a better choice.
+What will we choose – to give into fear or hopelessness, ignoring the voice of the soul, or to walk boldly into a reality of our own making – I still don’t know, but I hope this time we will all make a better choice.
 After my seven years of initiation, I am ready to try.

 Akanisi Radu, April 2020